prioritizr/prioritizr/docs/reference/add_linear_constraints.md

 - threshold:

   `numeric` value.
-This threshold value is also known as a "right-hand-side" value per integer programming terminology.
+This threshold value is also known as a "right-hand-side value" per integer programming terminology.

 - sense:

-  `character` sense for the constraint.
-Available options include `">="`, `"<="`, or `"="` values.
+  `character` value denoting the sense for the constraint.
+Acceptable values are: `">="`, `"<="`, or `"="`.

 - data:

-  `character`, `numeric`,
-  [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html),
-  `matrix`, or `Matrix` object containing the constraint values.
+  `character` value or vector, `numeric` vector or matrix, [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html), or `Matrix` object containing the constraint values.
 These constraint values are also known as constraint coefficients per integer programming terminology.
 See the Data format section for more information.

 ## Value